SARAH J. HARRIS

 I enjoy martial arts - I'm a black belt in karate and a green belt in kick-boxing.
-I live in London with my husband and two young sons.
+I live in London with my husband and two teenage sons.

 I first came across synaesthesia nine years ago, during my work as an education journalist - and have been fascinated ever since.
 Researchers at Edinburgh University had carried out the first ever study into the prevalence in childhood of the condition that causes a ‘merging of the senses’.
 The study estimated that the average UK primary school has at least two pupils who experience colour when they hear or see words.
 But researchers warned of a lack of awareness in schools - a finding that probably still resonates today.

 The findings stayed with me long after my synaesthesia feature was published in a national newspaper in 2008.
 I often wondered what it must be like for a child when people struggle to understand their daily experiences - or simply don’t want to know.
 Over the years, I’ve kept cuttings from newspapers and magazines about synaesthesia and also avidly read up on another condition called prosopagnosia or face blindness.
 The inability to recognise familiar faces affects about one in 50 people and can be particularly stressful - and dangerous - for children.
 Among the pupils in a corridor, who is their real friend and who is their tormentor?
 Outside the school gates, who is their mum?
 Who is a total stranger?